JacobMarq/blog_posts/README.md

 * Database initialization

+MULTITHREADING

+In order to allow for Parallel api requests,
+I utilized the Thread object for multithreading.

+TESTING

+testing is done with Rspec. contained in the test directory.

+-Linux
-* How to run the test suite
+To run the test suite simply run 'rspec' in the command line from the root directory.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...